Home > News & Reviews > Graham Coxon

 Graham Coxon has announced plans to release a lost 2011 solo album.

-He has also announced a career-spanning show at London's O2 Forum Kentish Town on November 28, his first full-band solo performance in over 10 years.
+He has also announced a career-spanning show at London's O2 Forum Kentish Town on November 28, his first full-band solo gig in over 10 years.
 Tickets go on general sale at 10am on Friday (April 24).

-The Waeve, his project with Rose Elinor Dougall, released their second album, 'City Lights', in 2024, followed 'City Lights Session (Live)' and the 'Eternal' EP last year.
-Coxon's latest studio release came in the form of 2021's 'Superstate', the original soundtrack accompanying the graphic novel of the same name.
-Blur, meanwhile, released 'The Ballad Of Darren', their first record in eight years, in 2023.
+The Waeve (his project with Rose Elinor Dougall), released their second album, 'City Lights', in 2024, followed 'City Lights Session (Live)' and the 'Eternal' EP last year.
+Blur, meanwhile, put out 'The Ballad Of Darren', their first record in eight years, in 2023.

 ‘Castle Park’ tracklist: